-NQF, on behalf of AHRQ, is coordinating a process to obtain comments from stakeholders about Common Formats authorized by the Patient Safety Act.
-The Agency has contracted with NQF to assist with gathering and analyzing feedback.
-The public has an opportunity to comment on all elements of the Common Formats using the NQF commenting tools.
-An NQF Expert Panel will review the public comments and provide recommendations to AHRQ.
+NQF, on behalf of AHRQ, collected comments from stakeholders about Common Formats authorized by the Patient Safety Act.
+The Agency contracted with NQF to assist with gathering and analyzing feedback.
+The public had the opportunity to comment on all elements of the Common Formats using the NQF commenting tools.
+An NQF Expert Panel reviewed the public comments and provided recommendations to AHRQ.

-AHRQ appreciates the time and effort individuals invest in providing comments.
-All feedback received will be reviewed and considered to guide the development of a revised version.
+AHRQ appreciates the time and effort individuals invested in providing comments.
+All feedback received was reviewed and considered.

-NQF's Common Formats project enables AHRQ to receive and respond to stakeholder input and to receive expert guidance on refining the Common Formats.
+NQF's Common Formats project enabled AHRQ to receive and respond to stakeholder input and to gather expert guidance on refining the Common Formats.

-NQF has established a process and tools for receiving comments on the Common Formats beginning with the release of each set and version and continuing thereafter.
+NQF established a process and tools for continuously receiving comments on the Common Formats through the close of commenting on September 13, 2022.

-The NQF Expert Panel will continue to use relevant elements of NQF’s Consensus Development Process to receive and review comments on new and updated sets of the Common Formats; however, the process will not involve voting or endorsement of any product.
+The NQF Expert Panel used relevant elements of NQF’s Consensus Development Process to receive and review comments on new and updated sets of the Common Formats; however, the process did not involve voting or endorsement of any product.

-Funding for this project has been provided through the Centers for Medicare and Medicaid Services by the Agency for Healthcare Research and Quality.
+Funding for this project was provided through the Centers for Medicare and Medicaid Services by the Agency for Healthcare Research and Quality.